Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 3.0

-Memory Bandwidth: Bandwidth is the largest amount of information (measured in megabytes per second) that can be transferred over the external memory interface within a second.
-The number is worked out by multiplying the card's interface width by its memory clock speed.
-In the case of DDR RAM, the result should be multiplied by 2 again.
+Memory Bandwidth: Bandwidth is the maximum amount of data (in units of megabytes per second) that can be moved across the external memory interface within a second.
+It is worked out by multiplying the card's bus width by its memory clock speed.
+If it uses DDR type memory, it should be multiplied by 2 again.
 If it uses DDR5, multiply by ANOTHER 2x.
-The higher the memory bandwidth, the better the card will be in general.
-It especially helps with AA, HDR and high resolutions.
+The higher the bandwidth is, the better the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
-This figure is calculated by multiplying the total number of texture units by the core speed of the chip.
-The better this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied in one second.
+This figure is worked out by multiplying the total texture units by the core speed of the chip.
+The better the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels processed per second.

 Display Prices